CONTINUATION PROJECT – Hunter Valley Operations

 Continuation Project Background

-We will relocate some electricity and telecommunication infrastructure and upgrade and extend some mine processing and train loading facilities to continue mining efficiently and responsibly.
+Relocation of some electricity and telecommunication infrastructure and upgrade and extension to some mine processing and train loading facilities to continue mining efficiently and responsibly.

 Benefits